 Isidore the Farmer was canonized on March 12, 1622 by Pope Gregory XV along with four other saints, who are quite unlike him, besides their common holiness: Ignatius of Loyola, Francis Xavier, Theresa of Avila and Philip Neri (who is also unlike the rest, in that he is the only Italian.
 The members of the Oratory, which Saint Philip founded, like to joke that the Pope canonized ‘four Spaniards and a Saint’)

-His body now lies alongside his wife – also up for canonization – in the church bearing his name in Madrid, secured with nine padlocks, for which only the King has the master key, and he can only open it in the presence of the Archbishop (the last time was back in 1985).
+His body now lies alongside his wife – also up for canonization – in the church bearing his name in Madrid, secured with nine padlocks, for which only the King of Spain has the master key, and even he can only open it in the presence of the Archbishop (the last time was back in 1985).

 Isidore and Maria’s life signifies that a simple, hidden married life – in the midst of the pots and pans, as Theresa of Avila would say – is a sure path to heaven, if lived with in joy and laughter, prayer and good works, in all the good fruits of faith, hope and abiding charity.